vaadin/charts/addon/README.txt

 Vaadin Charts ${project.version}
 ===========================

-This is a beta level build of the Vaadin Charts add-on.
 Vaadin Charts is based on popular Highcharts ${highcharts.version} JavaScript library.
 Vaadin Charts also  includes the previously separate Vaadin Timeline add-on, which uses the HTML5 canvas for drawing.

 This version is built against Vaadin ${vaadin.version.maven}.